adrazen/cs140e-final-project/labs/9-debug-hardware/README.md

 run a debugged program at full-speed until a specific location is read, written or executed.

-Today is a "fetch-quest" style lab that has you setup simple breakpoint and watchpoints.
-It should mostly be defining inline assembly routines and calling them.
-Should be  fairly mechanical, straightforward but useful lab.

-Reminder:
-  - Do the readings in the [./PRELAB.md](./PRELAB.md) first!
-  - The hardware documents you need are in `./docs`:
-    `arm1176-ch13-debug.pdf` is the debug hardware chapter for our arm1176 chip and the (shorter) excerpt `arm1176-fault-regs.pdf` gives the fault registers.
-  - There is a [cheat sheet](./DEBUG-cheat-sheet.md) that summarizes a lot of the page numbers and rules .

-The ARM chip we use, like many machines, has a way to set both *breakpoints*, which cause a fault when the progam counter is set to a specified address, and *watchpoints* which cause a fault when a load or store is performed for a specified address.
-These are usually used by debuggers to run a debugged program at full-speed until a specific location is read, written or executed.
+In today's lab, we will focus on setting watchpoints and breakpoints.

-This lab will use watchpoints as a way to detect memory corruption efficiently.
+Most of you are probably most familiar with breakpoints.
+We will use watchpoints as a way to detect memory corruption efficiently.
 As you know too-well by now, challenge of bare-metal programming is that we have not had protection against memory corruption.
 By this point in the quarter, I believe everyone in the class has had to waste a bunch of time figuring out what was causing memory corruption of some location in their program.
 After today's lab you should be able to detect such corruption quickly:

    1. Simply set a watchpoint on the address of the memory getting corrupted,
    2. When a load or store to this address occurs, you'll immediately